Prepare a PC to develop for UBOS using Arch Linux

 To set up an Arch Linux system for UBOS development, first prepare a suitable x86_64 PC:

-- Write the downloaded image to a medium (like a USB boot stick) from which you can boot your PC.
-Other than the filename being different, it works just the same as writing a UBOS image to a boot stick, which is documented here or on the Arch Linux wiki.
+Write the downloaded image to a medium (like a USB boot stick) from which you can boot your PC.
+Other than the filename being different, it works just the same as writing a UBOS image to a boot stick, which is documented at Writing a disk image to a USB stick or SD card or on the Arch Linux wiki.